 Opioids like oxycodone affect the nervous system all over the body.
 For that reason, you may feel full-body withdrawal symptoms.
 Other drugs, like stimulants, may cause fatigue and psychological symptoms.
 However, opioids affect your pain system, so they can cause physical discomfort during withdrawal.
 Oxycodone withdrawal symptoms are often compared to the flu.

 However, opioid withdrawal can be extremely intense.
 People who have gone through it compare it to the worst flu they’ve ever had.
 However, the severity of your dosage depends on several factors, including how long you’ve been dependent and how abruptly you stop using.
-If you stop using oxycodone after developing a chemical dependence, you may experience these symptoms:

 The oxycodone withdrawal timeline that you experience might depend on factors that are specific to you.
 How long you’ve used and the size of the dose you were dependent on are two major factors that contribute to the severity and timeline of your symptoms.